andregraff/Bestest_Andrea/README.md

 # How to use the file

 - Prepare Your CitySim Versions:
   Place the executable files for different CitySim versions in a folder named "CitySimVersion" within the script's directory.
 Keep the correct nomenclature.
+To see the version of CitySim just run it on the terminal and watch the version.
 - Run CitySim Simulations:
   If you want to run CitySim simulations, set the run_citysim flag to True in the script.
 This will execute CitySim with various XML files found in your working directory.
 - Data analysis:
   The script performs data analysis on the simulation results.
 It extracts annual heating and cooling data, peak loads, and more from the CitySim output files.
 - Generate heatmaps:
   Heatmaps are generated to visualize the data.
 The script creates heatmaps for annual heating, peak heating, annual cooling, and peak cooling data.
+On the x-axis, all the cases of the BESTEST are listed, while on the y-axis, values in red correspond to the percentage distance between the value obtained with CitySim and the maximum/minimum identified in the BESTEST, where the CitySim value goes outside that boundary.
+Values in green indicate that the values fall within the ranges, so only the absolute value in kWh is shown.
+The cells in green without a number correspond to values within the range but when rounded are 0, so they are not shown.
+In the event that another folder is added with a new version of CitySim, a row will be added to each heatmap to observe the differences.
 - Results:
   The processed data, including distance percentages from min and max values, is saved as CSV files: "dist_AH.csv", "dist_APH.csv", "dist_AC.csv", and "dist_APC.csv.